 Proteomics International’s Promarker™ Platform for protein biomarker discovery is a multi-step process.
-Grey lines indicate project progress as reported in The Company’s 2020 Annual Report.
+Arrows indicate project progress as reported in The Company’s 2023 Annual Report.

 Biomarker discovery, verification and analytical validation is available as a fee for service model, or through a collaborative partnership with Proteomics International.
 Read more.

 The Promarker™ Platform is currently being used to investigate the protein ‘fingerprints’ associated with the following diseases of unmet need:

 Status update: Commercialised

 Three biomarkers for Diabetic Kidney Disease identified by the Promarker™ Platform have been verified, validated, and developed into a commercially available test: PromarkerD.

 Status update: Clinical Validation study completed; Statistical analysis ongoing.

 Endometriosis is a common and painful disease that affects one in nine women and girls [see Annual Report 2021: Window on the Science].
 It occurs when tissue similar to the lining of the uterus grows into other parts of the body where it does not belong.
 At the moment, there is no simple way to test for the condition, which often causes pain and infertility, and costs Australia $9.7 billion each year.